-Students must complete a Free Application for Federal Student Aid (FAFSA Code# 008596) and mail it to the processor listed on the application.
+Students must complete a Free Application for Federal Student Aid (FAFSA) and mail it to the processor listed on the application.
+The college code for West is #008596.

 Who Is Eligible?

 To be considered for financial aid, a student must meet the following minimum requirements: